solid/solidproject.org/pages/funding.md

 ---

 # Funding
-If you know of any grants or channels to apply to resources that would allow developers to focus on building their application on solid, please do share then here.
+If you know of any grants or channels to apply to resources that would allow developers to focus on building their application on solid, please do share them here.

 * [GitHub Sponsors](https://github.com/sponsors)
 * [DuckDuckGo Donations](https://duckduckgo.com/donations)